LuffyKudo/Shogi-Themes/Ryoko/README.md

 Play shogi using Ryoko shogi pieces on Lishogi!

-Ryoko shogi pieces is based on the calligraphy of [Maki Ryōko (巻菱湖)](https://ja.wikipedia.org/wiki/%E5%B7%BB%E8%8F%B1%E6%B9%96), one of the three famous calligraphers at the end of Edo period.
+Ryoko shogi pieces are based on the calligraphy of [Maki Ryōko (巻菱湖)](https://ja.wikipedia.org/wiki/%E5%B7%BB%E8%8F%B1%E6%B9%96), one of the three famous calligraphers at the end of the Edo period.
 Along with Kinki and Minase pieces, Ryoko is one of the three most used shogi pieces.

 - Available in 2-Kanji and 1-Kanji styles
 - Also available with red promoted pieces